Course Design Academy

 Write a weekly course plan

 Elaborate on learning objectives by designing activities that help learners accomplish those objectives and create graded work that reflects their achievements.
-Use eLearning's QM Syllabus Template to communicate your courseplan to students.
+Use CAFE's QM Syllabus Template to communicate your courseplan to students.

 Organize and Deliver Your Content via Blackboard